Exploring participant experiences and research relationships

 In this article we present findings from two separate narrative phenomenological studies interested in the narrative representations of experiences.
 While meeting original research aims, unexpected accounts of the meaningful experience derived from participation in the studies emerged.
 The shared methodological approach is introduced, followed by explorations of time, space, actors, and scenes as co-constructed story-telling and story-making considerations.
 The discussion highlights that while researcher positionality is itself not a novel focus, the potential influence of engagement in research must be acknowledged.
 The “data” therefore transcends the narrative shared to become a secondary experience with a constitutive influence on how the research relationship and participation in research is considered, analysed and interpreted.

 Cited by 5 other publications

-This list is based on CrossRef data as of 30 august 2021.
+This list is based on CrossRef data as of 10 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.